HL7NZ/nzf/input/pagecontent/nzmt-datamodel.md

 ### New Zealand Medicines Terminology (NZMT) overview

-The New Zealand Medicines Terminology (NZMT) database has been designed from the SNOMED design model, and is intended to provide a single, consistent database of names for medicines and trade products containing these medicines.
+The New Zealand Medicines Terminology (NZMT) database has been designed from the SNOMED data model, and is intended to provide a single, consistent database of names for medicines and trade products containing these medicines.

 #### New Zealand Medicines Terminology Data Model